 We can therefore expect space-faring civilizations to further and expand the existence and development of individuals amongst societies, at many scales of abstraction.
 Therefore we can examine the evolutionary implications, and dispel a few obvious mistakes along the way.

 If we consider a star's civilization as an individual at its own scale, with post-human individuals (or some intermediate social entities) being cells of such, then what at a smaller scale can be seen as violent efforts against individual aggressors, at the larger scale can be seen as immune system reactions.
-What to post-humans can be seen as war against invading space eggs, to the civilization as a whole can be seen as reaction to an infection disease.
+What to post-humans can be seen as war against invading space eggs, to the civilization as a whole can be seen as reaction to an infectious disease.
 What to post-humans can be seen as police operations against stray individuals, to the civilization as a whole can be seen as treatment or elimination of deficient cells.
 And what to post-humans can be seen as state oppression of innocent individuals to the civilization as a whole can be seen as auto-immune diseases whereby the immune system itself attacks the body it is meant to protect.

 Changing between viewpoints is a good tool to clarify points that may seem murky under one point of view but are obvious under the other, to debunk mistakes that could easily be made under one and can be disproven using the other, to counterbalance the bias inherent in one point of view and not the other.
 Consider, for instance, the legitimate use of violence within a healthy society, and the appropriate use of immune action in a healthy civilization.